Saint-Sauveur-en-Puisaye

 Saint-Sauveur-en-Puisaye ([sɛ̃ sovœʁ ɑ̃ pɥizɛ]) is a commune in the north-central French department of Yonne.
 It is located in an area historically known as Puisaye.

 In the early 1970s the Château de la Folie, north of the village (halfway to Mézilles) was home to one of the "Maharishi's Science of Creative Intelligence" projects.

 Transcendental Meditation teachers and students from all over the world gathered here to renovate the buildings and make the château a meditation centre.

 There were plans to make a campus with meditation-units in the fields between the château and the Etang de la Folie, just beside the D7 road.

 The project was abandoned in the mid-seventies, for reasons unknown.

 Personalities

 It is the birthplace of the writer Colette.
-A museum dedicated to her life and work is housed in her childhood home.
+A museum dedicated to her life and work is housed in the château in the village centre.